NeuralLog/NeuralLog/apps/docs/content/CONTRIBUTING.md

 Thank you for your interest in contributing to NeuralLog!
 This document provides guidelines and instructions for contributing to the project.

-## Code of Conduct

-Please read and follow our [Code of Conduct](./CODE_OF_CONDUCT.md) to help us maintain a healthy and welcoming community.

 ## How to Contribute

 There are many ways to contribute to NeuralLog: